This course is open for applications.

 - Key fact:

-- Top-up your foundation degree, HND or international qualifications into an honours degree in this one-year full-time course.
+- Top-up your foundation degree, HND or international qualifications to an honours degree in this full-time or part-time course.

 Watch: The learning and teaching experience

-This top-up year offers two pathways - in manufacturing or electronics - allowing you to specialise in your chosen area.
+This top-up year offers two pathways - in manufacturing or electronics so you can specialise in your chosen area.

 - Systems Engineering